 Finding a course

 There are lots of course options, but before you decide on a course it may be useful to get in touch with the Adult Education Guidance and Information Service based in your local Education and Training Board.
+Below are the main areas within the 'Tertiary Education Sector'.

 Further Education and Training (FET) Courses (NFQ Levels 1-6)